Deep Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks: Proposed Framework

 where $g^{s}_{a,ij}$ and $g^{s}_{b,ij}$ denote the $(i,j)$-th entries of $\mathbf{G}^{s}_{a}$ and $\mathbf{G}^{s}_{b}$, respectively.
 For the joint self-adaptive learning of the auto-encoder and the two-stream GCNs, we define the overall loss function $\mathcal{L}_{2}$ of the M-GCN module as

 where $\alpha$, $\beta$, and $\eta$ are hyper-parameters to balance the influences of different terms.
-Through this formulation, the information of the data itself and the multi-scale neighborhood structure information can be adaptively aggregated, and the final clustering can be obtained from the probability distribution learned by the GCNs.
+Through this formulation, the information of the data itself and the multi-scale neighborhood structure information can be adaptively aggregated, and the final clustering can be obtained from the probability distribution learned by the GCNs. {For clarity, the overall process of our IcicleGCN approach is described in Algorithm~1.}